jordanmoore/jordanmoore.github.io/_posts/2019-07-30-intentional-and-emergent-design-systems.md

 layout: post
 title: Intentional and Emergent Design Systems
 date: '2019-07-30T00:00:01+00:00'
-summary: Writing my todo list for the day is a key part of my morning routine and essential to state setting and priming
-label: Tactics &amp; Habits

 ---

-There appears to be two competing approaches in designing design systems.
+There are two competing approaches in designing design systems.
 I’m going to call these approaches intentional design systems and emergent design systems to create a clear distinction between both.

 ### An intentional design system

-This appears to be the default methodology in design circles.
+This seems to be the default methodology in design circles.
 The flavour and framework may vary, but the approach generally consists of: design system first → design/build solutions.

 I have a few concerns with this way of working with design systems.
 Front-loading design and/or build with the pieces you believe you’ll eventually need to arrive at a solution creates a limited set of outcomes.
 Any attempt to create more pieces in anticipation of generating a greater number of outcomes results in conjectural bloat – a cost offset to the user paid for in unnecessary data and time.